|Fall 2020||Orangeville, Orillia|

 - R/TRO DIP for graduates with diplomas

-Graduates of the program should find employment in health or human service organizations such as:
+Graduates of the program may find employment in health or human service

-- Provincial agencies/facilities for individuals with psychiatric or developmental disabilities
+- Provincial agencies or facilities for individuals with psychiatric or developmental disabilities

 - Rehabilitation programs